bueler/stokes-extrude/README.md

 ## capabilities

-In more detail, we use [Firedrake](https://www.firedrakeproject.org) to solve a Stokes problem on an extruded mesh.
-The [Firedrake documentation on extruded meshes[(https://www.firedrakeproject.org/extruded-meshes.html) is a good place to start.
+In more detail, we use [Firedrake](https://www.firedrakeproject.org) to solve a Stokes problem on an extruded mesh, in 2D or 3D.
+The user provides the base mesh, which will be 1D or 2D, respectively.
+Elements are products of the base mesh element and an interval.

 Here are some capabilities:
   1. A standard linear weak form, with a user-configurable viscosity constant, is available.
 Alternatively, the user can provide the weak form.
   2. One can set a variety of Dirichlet and Neumann boundary conditions.
 The user is responsible for choosing a well-posed problem; e.g. at least some Dirichlet conditions should be set.
-  3. Geometry functionality includes the ability to set the upper and lower elevation from functions on the base mesh, or from scalar constants.
+  3. Geometry functionality includes the ability to set the upper and lower surface elevation/location from given fields (scalar `Function`) on the base mesh, or from scalar constants.
   4. Zero-height columns are allowed; to do this call `StokesExtrude.trivializepinchcolumns()` after setting elevations and the mixed space.
+This adds conditions similar to Dirichlet conditions for all degrees of freedom which are in zero-height columns.
   5. One can use classical Taylor-Hood (P2 x P1), higher-order Taylor-Hood, or P2 x DG0.
 (However, only the first-option is well-tested.)
-  6. Solvers can exploit a vertical mesh hierarchy for geometric multigrid.
+  6. Solvers can exploit a both a base mesh hierarchy and a vertical mesh hierarchy for geometric multigrid.
 Algebraic multigrid can be used over the coarse mesh.
   7. Tests and examples are provide with linear viscosity, and with power-law viscosity suitable for glaciers.

+The [Firedrake documentation on extruded meshes](https://www.firedrakeproject.org/extruded-meshes.html) is a good place to start if you want to understand how these meshes work.

 ## pytest